With "fistful" of rice, Nadda seeks to conquer Bengal as Modi govt battles farm protest | Headlines

-Nadda launched the 'Krishak Suraksha Abhiyan' and 'EkMutthi Chawal' campaigns of the BJP in West Bengal's Birbhum,the state's rice bowl, asserting the Narendra Modi governmentdid more than the previous governments for the benefit of thefarmers.
+Nadda launched the 'Krishak Suraksha Abhiyan' and 'EkMutthi Chawal' campaigns of the BJP in West Bengal's PurbaBardhaman district, the state's rice bowl, asserting the Narendra Modi government did more than the previous governments for the benefit of the farmers.

 ''The ground has already slipped from under your feet.

-The BJP president's visit was loaded with symbolism ashe went around Jagadanandapur village collecting fistful ofrice from the homes of farmers and having a frugal lunch atthe home of Mathura Mondal, a humble tiller.
+The BJP president's visit was loaded with symbolism as he went around Jagadanandapur village collecting a fistful of rice from the homes of farmers and having a frugal lunch at the home of Mathura Mondal, a humble tiller.

-''TMC stands for cut money (commission), chaal chor(the gang of thieves who steal rice), and tripal(tarpaulin)chor,'' he said, apparently referring to alleged extortion andmisappropriation of relief material by loal TMC leadersfollowing cyclone Amphan that ravaged the state in 2020.
+''TMC stands for cut money (commission), chaal chor(the gang of thieves who steal rice), and triple(tarpaulin)chor,'' he said, apparently referring to alleged extortion and misappropriation of relief material by local TMC leaders following cyclone Amphan that ravaged the state in 2020.

-''The Mamata Banerjee government agreed to implementthe PM Kisan Samman Nidhi after such a long time as sherealised that the TMC is fast losing ground in Bengal.
-But,let me say it clearly, it is already too late for the TMCgovernment.''
-Under constant criticism from the Centre, the TMCgovernment had recently indicated its willingness to implementthe PM Kisan scheme, and sought a list of over 20 lakh farmersfrom the state who had registered themselves to be a part ofthat.
-The scheme provides for Rs 6,000 to every farmer asincome support each year in three equal inslallments.
+''The Mamata Banerjee government agreed to implement the PM Kisan Samman Nidhi after such a long time as she realised that the TMC is fast losing ground in Bengal.
+But, let me say it clearly, it is already too late for the TMCgovernment.''
+Under constant criticism from the Centre, the TMCgovernment had recently indicated its willingness to implement the PM Kisan scheme and sought a list of over 20 lakh farmers from the state who had registered themselves to be a part of that.
+The scheme provides for Rs 6,000 to every farmer as income support each year in three equal instalments.

-Later, addressing a press conference, Nadda trashedthe TMC's allegation that the saffron party was tyrying todestroy the ''Bengali culture'', and hit back at the state'sruling party, claiming it symbolised ''anarchy and corruption''.
+Later, addressing a press conference, Nadda trashed the TMC's allegation that the saffron party was trying to destroy the ''Bengali culture'', and hit back at the state's ruling party, claiming it symbolised ''anarchy and corruption''.

 ''The TMC never represented the true Bengali culture.